celo-org/celo-monorepo/packages/docs/overview.md

 ### Incentives for Operating Full Nodes

-Ethereum, there are few incentives to run a full node that is not mining.
+In Ethereum, there are few incentives to run a full node that is not mining.
 Few nodes serve light clients, and this results in a poor experience for mobile wallets.

 Celo introduces a scheme that incentivizes users to operate regular nodes.
 Light clients pay transaction fees to full nodes.
 Clients include in every transaction the address of a node which, when the transaction is processed, receives the fee.
 While a full node provides other services for which they receive no specific fee, we expect that failing to service these requests will cause clients to seek other full nodes that do, who will then receive fees when they next make a transaction.

-Since light clients need not trust full nodes, as they can verify their work, this also provides the 'permissionless on-ramp' for users to earn cryptocurrency without already holding it that is missing in other Proof of Stake networks.
+Since light clients need not trust full nodes, as they can verify their work, this also provides the 'permissionless on-ramp' for users to receive Celo Gold or Celo Dollars without already holding it that is missing in other Proof of Stake networks.

 ### Stable Cryptocurrencies

-Celo enables a family of ERC-20 assets whose values are managed using a stability mechanism.
-These assets are backed by a reserve of crypto-assets held by the Celo Foundation.
-The first stablecoin is the Celo Dollar.
-This is present in the Alfajores testnet, but without a reserve holding any real value backing it.
+Celo enables a family of stable-value ERC-20 tokens whose values can track the value of any asset, including fiat currencies, commodities, and even natural resources.
+The first stablecoin that will be supported is the Celo Dollar, which tracks the value of the U.S. Dollar.
+Celo Gold serves as the collateral for Celo Dollar, which is redeemable for 1 US Dollar worth of Celo Gold, ensuring that transactions can occur quickly, cheaply and reliably on-chain.

-{% hint style="success" %}
+Celo's stability mechanism allows users to create a new Celo Dollar by sending 1 US Dollar worth of Celo Gold to the reserve, or burn a Celo Dollar by redeeming it for 1 US Dollar worth of Celo Gold.

-**Roadmap**: Celo envisages a number of stable currencies pegged to different fiat currencies.
-The Celo Dollar will be pegged to the US Dollar on the future Celo production network.
+This mechanism relies on a series of Oracles, or information feeds from exchanges external to the network, to report the Celo Gold to US Dollar market rate.
+To minimize the risk of a run on Celo Gold collateral when these reported values are inaccurate or out-of-date, Celo uses an on-chain constant-product-market-maker model, inspired by the [Uniswap](https://uniswap.io/) system.
+This mechanism adjusts the redemption price of Celo Gold until either arbitrage occurs (so that the on-chain price dynamically adjusts until the offered rate meets the external rate) or Oracles reset the on-chain price.

-{% endhint %}
+The Celo protocol ensures that there is sufficient Celo Gold collateral to redeem the amount of Celo Gold in circulation through several sources.
+These include a [stability fee](celo-codebase/protocol/stability/stability-fees.md) levied on Celo Dollar balances, a transfer from [epoch rewards](celo-codebase/protocol/proof-of-stake/community-fund.md#bolster-reserve), plus the proceeds from the spread when interacting with the on-chain market-maker mechanism.

-Celo's stability mechanism can be seen as the decentralized version of the one-to-one issuance and redemption mechanisms of most fiat-backed stablecoins.
-Users create new Celo Dollar by sending 1 US Dollar worth of Celo Gold to the reserve, or burn a Celo Dollar by redeeming them for 1 US Dollar worth of Celo Gold.
+In addition, a back-up reserve of cryptocurrencies is held off-chain.
+This off-chain reserve is managed to preserve value and minimize volatility by maintaining a diversified portfolio of cryptocurrencies through algorithmic rebalancing trading and periodically "topping-up" the Celo Gold collateral available to ensure it exceeds the amount required to redeem Celo Dollars in circulation.
+The approved cryptocurrencies, distribution ratios, and rebalancing period are all subject to on-chain governance.

 This scheme relies on a series of Oracles, external to the network, reporting the value of the Celo Gold to US Dollar market rate.
 To minimize depletion of the reserve when these reported values are inaccurate or out-of-date, Celo uses a constant-product-market-maker model, inspired by the [Uniswap](https://uniswap.io/) system.
 As arbitrage occurs, the on-chain price dynamically adjusts until the offered rate meets the external rate.